 I have always loved Singapore noodles but it just never occurred to me to try making them at home.
 I wish I had done this so much sooner because they’re easy to make with some pretty basic ingredients (once you get your head wrapped around the idea you can to make your own chicken in your own kitchen with nary a drop of blood spilled).

-Most Singapore noodle recipes shrimp, chicken and/or barbeque pork.
+Most Singapore noodle recipes include shrimp, chicken and/or barbeque pork.
 I created my own seitan meat (a/k/a the vital wheat beast) for this dish that combines the savoury flavoury best of all these creatures without any of the pain or death.
 Yeah!

 Let’s get going.
 The wheat beast takes an hour to make.
 Check out my next recipe for how to make the seitanic chicken.
 The rest comes together in about 20 minutes.
 Easy peasy.